cforte7/Cluster-Palette/README.md

 sqlite3.register_converter("array", convert_array)
 ```

-The function `adapt_array(array)` takes in a numpy array and returns it as a binary object and the function `convert_array(string)` takes in the binary object and returns a numpy array.
-The last two lines signal to our database that these are the functions to be run automatically when working with a column designated as an `array` type.
-With this in place we can pass numpy arrays to our insert statement without any issue and when reading data we will be passed a numpy array instead of a binary object.
+The function `adapt_array(array)` takes in a numpy array and returns it as a binary object and the function `convert_array(string)` takes in a binary object and returns a numpy array.
+The last two lines signal to our database that these are the functions to be run  when working with a column designated as an `array` type.
+With this in place, we can interface with our database using numpy arrays as if they are native data types instead of performing this conversion every interaction.

 ### Pushshift API Class

-Now that we have our database set up, we must find our images to download.
-As mentioned previously we will be scraping photos from our targeted Subreddits so first we must find the posts themselves. <a href src='pushshift.io>Pushshift</a> is an API that allows users to query for posts and comments from Reddit and receive the data in JSON.
+Now that we have our database set up, we must find our images to download. <a href src='pushshift.io>Pushshift</a> is an API that allows users to query for posts and comments from Reddit and receive the data in JSON.
 I've created a class called `PS_Interface` to handle interactions with the API.
-While there are various methods in the class, most of them are for uses outside of the scope of this project.
-Here we will focus on the `SubmissionCallByScore` method.
+While there are various methods in the class, here we will focus on the `SubmissionCallByScore` method.

 ```Python
 class PSInterface: